Thuata/IntercessionBundle/README.md

 # ComponentBundle
-Provides some interfaces and associated traits, helpers and tools
+Provides tools to generate and edit classes on execution.